Equipment talks. Flynn listens.

 Executive summary

-Industrial equipment fails for reasons that are almost always visible in the signal before they become visible in the world.
+Industrial equipment fails for reasons that show up in the signal long before they show up in the world.
 A bearing wears.
 A pump cavitates.
 A motor drifts out of phase.
 The data is there.
-The listener almost never is.
+The listener is not.

-This whitepaper introduces Flynn, an embedded anomaly detector that turns equipment telemetry into usable local intelligence.
-Flynn runs bare-metal on the microcontroller already inside the equipment, in 8,480 bytes of deterministic C. It self-calibrates from normal behavior in 1,700 samples — under two seconds at kilohertz-class sampling rates — with no labels, no cloud, and no per-deployment tuning.
+This whitepaper introduces Flynn, an embedded anomaly detector that turns equipment telemetry into local intelligence.
+Flynn runs bare-metal on the microcontroller already inside the machine, in 8,480 bytes of deterministic C. It calibrates itself from normal operation in 1,700 samples† — under two seconds at kilohertz sampling rates — with no labels, no cloud, and no per-deployment tuning.

 The telemetry era